CaveAnimal/talkingsmoke/TheRules.md

 - Break it down further into smaller steps
 - Update time estimate for future reference
 - Document what made it complex

+## Code Quality & Testing

+- Tests: every feature or bugfix should include unit tests covering the happy path and at least one edge case.
+Place python tests in `python/tests/` following existing patterns.
+- Test runs: run unit tests locally before opening a PR.
+The assistant will run the project's test suite after making code changes as a smoke check.
+- Linting/Formatting: follow project style (black/flake8 or equivalent).
+Run formatters as pre-commit hooks where possible.
+- Coverage: document new behavior in tests; aim to keep or increase coverage for modified modules.

+## Security & Secrets

+- Never commit secrets or credentials to the repository.
+Use environment variables or secure vaults for CI secrets.
+- If a secret is accidentally committed, rotate it immediately and create a task describing the incident and remediation steps.

+## Data & Model Handling

+- Do not commit large model files or training datasets to the repository.
+Use external storage (S3, Azure Blob, etc.) and store only reproducible export scripts and small examples in `python/models/`.
+- ONNX export: include versioned exporter scripts and a small smoke test that verifies model load and inference using ONNX Runtime.

+## Communication & Status

+- Status updates: when asked, the assistant will summarize progress across the categories (GOALS, PRD, TASKS, LESSONS_LEARNED) and include percent complete per the task symbols in `TASKS`.
+- Retrospectives: as earlier noted, stop work and remind the user for a sprint retrospective at ~20-25% completion milestones.